HEADHUNTERS, SOUTH PACIFIC ISLAND OF INYEUG

 OCCASIONALLY ROUGH SEAS STOP SHIPS

-CALLING BY THE ISLANDS
+CALLING AT THE ISLANDS

-ARRIVING BY SHIP & GREETING SIGN
+ARRIVING BY CRUISE SHIP & GREETING SIGN

-ISLAND STYLE FIRST AID
+MYSTERY ISLAND STYLE FIRST AID

 ISLAND STORE HOLDERS

-NATIVE SING ALONG
+NATIVE SING ALONG MYSTERY ISLAND

-ISLAND TOILET FACILITIES
+ISLAND TOILET FACILITIES FOR TOURISTS

-ISLAND SHELTER
+EMPTY SMALL ISLAND SHELTER

 SHELTERS ARE USUALLY EMPTY